gkosae/spreadshot/README.md

 # Spreadshot
-A library for reading spreadsheets with support for multiple backends.
+A Ruby library for reading spreadsheets with support for multiple backends.
 This is an attempt to:
   - Provide a uniform interface for reading different formats of spreadsheets.
   - Reduce the amount of code changed when you decide to switch reader backends for any reason

 [SmarterCSV](https://github.com/tilo/smarter_csv) (for csv files) and [RubyXL](https://github.com/weshatheleopard/rubyXL) (for xlsx files) backends are provided out of the box.

+The name was inspired by the names of [battle chips from Megaman Battle Network 3](https://megaman.fandom.com/wiki/List_of_Mega_Man_Battle_Network_3_Battle_Chips).

 ## Installation